DreVinciCode/ROS_DAURAR/README.md

 # DAURAR (Dual-Arm-Univeral-Robot5-Augmented-Reality)
-### This repo is for the Dual-Arm UR5 manipulators in the MuLIP lab at Tufts University.
+### This repo is the ROS component for the DAURAR project for the Dual-Arm UR5 manipulators in the MuLIP lab at Tufts University.

 ![Alt text](demos/daurar.png)